Skip to main content

 In addition, the “Guidelines for Metals Transactions” contain supplementary information that will aid members in completing their business transactions.
 It is recommended that these Guidelines be reviewed and that members use them in conjunction with the actual specifications in the conduct of their business.

-Please review the Rules Governing the Procedures for the Addition, Amendment, or Withdrawal of Scrap Specifications and please contact ISRI with any comments, suggestions, or questions.
+Please review the Rules Governing the Procedures for the Addition, Amendment, or Withdrawal of Scrap Specifications and please contact ReMA with any comments, suggestions, or questions.